List of Marvel Comics characters: L: Anton Lupeski

-Anton Lupeski is a character featured in the original Tomb of Dracula horror comic book series by Marvel Comics.
-He first appeared in Tomb of Dracula #45 and was killed off in Tomb of Dracula #59.
+Anton Lupeski is a character appearing in American comic books published by Marvel Comics.
+He first appeared in Tomb of Dracula #45 and was created by writer Marv Wolfman and artist Gene Colan.
+Anton Lupeski's name and background were patterned after Satanic cult leader Anton LaVey.

 Lupeski was a Satanic cult leader who summoned Dracula, believing that he was actually summoning Satan himself.
 Unable to control Dracula as he had hoped, Lupeski then began conspiring to destroy the Lord of Vampires.
 He even went so far as to conspire with Dracula's most hated enemies: Quincy Harker and his trained team of vampire hunters.
-Lupeski was created by writer Marv Wolfman and artist Gene Colan.
-Anton Lupeski's name and background were patterned after Satanic cult leader Anton LaVey.

 Lycaon Two Wolves

 Lycaon Two Wolves is a character appearing in American comic books published by Marvel Comics.
-He first appeared in X-Men Red (vol. 2) #13 and was created by Al Ewing, Stefano Caselli, and Jacopo Camagni.
+He first appeared in X-Men Red (vol. 2) #13 (July, 2023) and was created by Al Ewing, Stefano Caselli, and Jacopo Camagni.

 Lycaon is an Arakkii Omega-level mutant who resembles a two-headed "wolftaur" with retractable claws and a healing factor.
-After the Eternals attacked Planet Arakko, Lycaon claimed the seat on the Great Ring of Arakko previously held by Idyll the Future Seer.
+After the Eternals attack Arakko, Lycaon claims the seat on the Great Ring of Arakko previously held by Idyll.

-When Genesis returned to Arakko and incited a civil war, Lycaon sided with her and was later killed by Xilora after refusing to surrender.
+When Genesis returns to Arakko and incites a civil war, Lycaon sides with her and is later killed by Xilo after refusing to surrender.

 Lyla

 Lyla, which stands for LYrate Lifeform Approximation, is a character appearing in American comic books published by Marvel Comics.
 The character, created by writer Peter David and artist Rick Leonardi, made her first appearance in Spider-Man 2099 #1 (September 1992).

-Lyla is an artificial intelligence (AI) and the assistant of Miguel O'Hara / Spider-Man 2099.
+Lyla is an artificial intelligence and the assistant of Miguel O'Hara / Spider-Man 2099.